 Bundle Your Policies

-Insuring your Maserati alongside home or contents insurance with the same provider may attract multi-policy discounts of 5-15%.
+Insuring your Maserati alongside home or contents insurance with the same provider may attract multi-policy discounts of 5 to 15 percent.

 Maserati Theft & Safety in Australia

-Key facts about Maserati vehicle security and safety in Australia.
+Key facts about Maserati vehicle security and safety for Australian owners.

 🔒 Maserati Theft Risk in Australia

-Maseratis are relatively uncommon in Australia, which makes them difficult targets for opportunistic theft.
-Modern Maseratis include factory immobilisers and can be equipped with GPS tracking systems for additional security.
+Maseratis are relatively uncommon on Australian roads, which makes them conspicuous and difficult to dispose of if stolen.
+Modern Maseratis include factory immobilisers and can be equipped with GPS tracking.
+However, their high value can attract targeted theft attempts, particularly in metropolitan areas.

-• Factory immobilisers standard on all modern Maserati models
+• Factory immobilisers standard on all current Maserati models

-• Relatively uncommon in Australia, reducing organised theft risk
+• Relatively uncommon in Australia, making stolen examples conspicuous

 • Garaging your Maserati can reduce both theft risk and premiums